 Meditation can be taken seated or supine whereas Yoga Nidra is almost always taken lying down (with lots of support it is possible to offer a seated practice to those unable to lie down).

-Richard Miller has done extensive work with the US military using his iRest Yoga Nidra technique to heal PTSD and I can attest to this personally.
+Richard Miller has done extensive work using his iRest Yoga Nidra technique to heal PTSD and I can attest to this personally.

-It has even been shown via brain scans (EEG) that practitioners of yoga nidra can exhibit the delta brain waves usually associated with deep sleep, whilst their minds are awake and aware, accessing deep meditation from a place of effortless rest
+It has even been shown via brain scans (EEG) that practitioners of Yoga Nidra can exhibit the delta brain waves usually associated with deep sleep, whilst their minds are awake and aware, accessing deep meditation from a place of effortless rest (trippy).

 In 2002 an experiment was undertaken to demonstrate the association between levels of dopamine and Yoga Nidra.
 Yoga Nidra practice was shown to increase dopamine release by 65%.

 (Study details taken from The Total Yoga Nidra immersion course notes delivered by Nirlipta Tuli)

 Blog Series: Breaking Down the Stages of Yoga Nidra